Online

 • Learn how to encourage and empower choice, connection, and autonomy with self and clients.

-• Explore somatic and mindfulness tools to settle and work with the nervous system (including the clinician’s own nervous system), and support the shift from sympathetic nervous system to parasympathetic nervous system.
+• Explore somatic and mindfulness tools to settle and work with the nervous system (including the clinician’s own nervous system) and support the shift from sympathetic nervous system to parasympathetic nervous system.

-Book Talk: The Heart of Yoga
+The Heart of Yoga Book Discussion

-with Lauren Gestes, LCSW
+with Hannah Lee, LCSW

 This book discussion centers around The Heart of Yoga by T.K.V.
 Desikachar, a foundational text that bridges ancient yogic philosophy with practical application for modern life.
 In this session, clinicians will explore core teachings such as breath-centered movement, the role of personal practice, and the therapeutic relevance of concepts like sthira (steadiness) and sukha (ease).